r-spatial/RQGIS/README.md

 RQGIS
 =====

 RQGIS establishes an interface between R and QGIS, i.e. it allows the user to access QGIS functionalities from within R. It achieves this by using the QGIS API via the command line.
-This provides the user with an extensive suite of GIS functions, since QGIS combines the functionalities of various GIS - QGIS, SAGA GIS, GRASS GIS and GDAL (Sextante).
+This provides the user with an extensive suite of GIS functions, since QGIS allows you to call native as well as third-party algorithms via its processing framwork (see also <https://docs.qgis.org/2.6/en/docs/user_manual/processing/index.html>).
+Third-party providers include GDAL, GRASS GIS, SAGA GIS, the Orfeo Toolbox, TauDEM and tools for LiDAR data.
+RQGIS brings you this incredibly powerful geoprocessing environment to the R console.
 The main advantages of RQGIS are:

 1. It provides access to QGIS functionalities.
 Thereby, it calls Python from the command line (QGIS API) but R users can stay in their programming environment of choice without having to touch Python.
 2. It offers a broad suite of geoalgorithms making it possible to solve virtually any GIS problem.